saretoduncan/automated-donation-platform-android/README.md

 # automated-donation-platform-android

-An application that enables a user to donate to charity organizations
+An android application that enables a user to donate to charity organizations

 ## Built With